-Moreover, from an existing short-term facility of SR 400 million, the Company has availed SR 150 million during current year in order to finance the working capital requirements.
-The subject loan facility carries commission at prevailing commercial rates and is secured by the order note of SR 2,500 million (refer note 25(b)).
-The outstanding balance of the facility, as at 31 December 2019, amounted to SR 150 million.
+Moreover, from an existing short-term facility of SR 400 million from another bank, the Company has availed SR 150 million during the year 2019 to finance the working capital requirements.
+The subject loan facility carries commission at prevailing commercial rates and is secured by the order note of SR 1,642.5 million.
+The outstanding balance of the working capital and DC facility, as at 31 December 2020, amounted to SR 150 million (31 December 2019: SR 150 million) and SR 66 million (31 December 2019: SR 42.7 million), respectively.